zrex-finance/core-contracts/README.md

 - contains the minimal logic for working with external protocols
 - they are handled by delegatecall
 *There's a thought of making libraries out of them*

+### ACLManager

+- access control list manager, main registry of system roles and permissions

+### Configurator

+- implements the configuration methods for the FlashFlow protocol

 ### License